ivan-borovets/fastapi-clean-example/README.md

 ## Dependency Inversion

-The **dependency inversion** technique enables reversing dependencies **by introducing an interface** between components, allowing the inner layer to communicate with the outer layer while adhering to the Dependency Rule.
+The **dependency inversion** technique enables reversing dependencies **by introducing an interface** between components, allowing an inner layer to communicate with an outer layer while adhering to the Dependency Rule.

 <p align="center">
   <img src="docs/dep_graph_inv_corrupted.svg" alt="Corrupted Dependency" />